rwitzel/CouchRepository/README.md

 **Q. The exception com.thoughtworks.paranamer.ParameterNamesNotFoundException is thrown.
 What can I do?**

-A. Paranamer is used to identify the name of method parameters.
-See https://github.com/paul-hammant/paranamer to get more information about the exception.
+A. [Paranamer](https://github.com/paul-hammant/paranamer) is used to identify the names of method parameters.
+Got to the project page to get more information about the exception.

+For Java 7 you could try the `AnnotationParanamer`.
+In this case you have to add JSR-330 to your classpath (javax.inject:javax.inject:1).

+For Java 8 try [Java8Paranamer](https://github.com/rwitzel/Java8Paranamer).
+This is one class you can copy to your source code.
 Be aware that even for JDK 8 you have to activate a compiler option: `-parameters`.

+Then For both JDKs you will create the CouchDbCrudRepositoryFactory a bit differently.

+    factory = new CouchDbCrudRepositoryFactory(new ViewParamsMerger(.. your paranamer here...));

 **Q. Do I have to modify my entity classes to make them compatible for CouchDB?**